coder/coder/docs/workspaces.md

 > Note: Logs are truncated once they reach 5MB in size.

-## Filtering workspaces
+## Workspace Filtering

-In the Coder UI you can filter your workspaces using the pre-defined filter or by using the Coder's filter query like the examples below:
+In the Coder UI, you can filter your workspaces using pre-defined filters or employing the Coder's filter query.
+Take a look at the following examples to understand how to use the Coder's filter query:

-- `owner:me` to find the workspaces that you own
+- To find the workspaces that you own, use the filter `owner:me`.
-- `status:running` to find `running` workspaces
+- To find workspaces that are currently running, use the filter `status:running`.

-The supported filters are:
+The following filters are supported:

-- `owner` - The `username` of the owner.
-You can also use `me` as an alias for the logged in user.
+- `owner` - Represents the `username` of the owner.
+You can also use `me` as a convenient alias for the logged-in user.
-- `template` - The name of the template.
+- `template` - Specifies the name of the template.
-- `status` -  The status of the workspace.
-You can [find here](https://pkg.go.dev/github.com/coder/coder/codersdk#WorkspaceStatus) all the statuses that are supported.
+- `status` - Indicates the status of the workspace.
+For a list of supported statuses, please refer to the [WorkspaceStatus documentation](https://pkg.go.dev/github.com/coder/coder/codersdk#WorkspaceStatus).

 ---